OlaoluwajohnsonT/Marketing-Mix-Modelling-for-Product-Promotion/README.md

 ---

 ## Aim
-To evaluate the effectiveness of marketing channels in driving sales and to optimize advertising spend to maximize **ROI**.
+To evaluate the effectiveness of marketing channels in driving sales and to optimise advertising spend to maximize **ROI**.

 ---